kondo2024/sm_online_utils/README.md

 stamp period, etc.

 ##### DataMergeFilter_XXXX
-This class inherits the base class (DataMergeFilter) for a specifit detector system.
+This class inherits the base class (DataMergeFilter) for a specific detector system.
 Filter() have to be implemented for the definition of the tree branch and initialization.
 It is recommended to implement Run() for easy use.
 The class is called in sXXX/filters/XXXX_filter.cc